leandromoreira/digital_video_introduction/README.md

 ![dct coefficients image](/i/dct_coefficient_image.png "dct coefficients image")

-As you can see it doesn't look nothing like the original image, we might notice that the **first coefficient** is very different from all the others.
+As you can see it looks nothing like the original image, we might notice that the **first coefficient** is very different from all the others.
 This first coefficient is known as the DC coefficient which represents of **all the samples** in the input array, something **similar to an average**.

 This block of coefficients has an interesting property which is it separates the high-frequency components from the low frequency.